crest-cassia/caravan/README.md

 **Simulator** is an executable program which you want to execute in parallel.
 Since it is executed as an external process, it must be prepared as an executable program beforehand, i.e., it must be compiled in advance.
 You can implement a simulator in any language.

 **Scheduler** is a part which is responsible for parallelization.
 It receives the commands to execute simulators from **search engine**, distributes them to available nodes, and executes the **simulator** in parallel.
-This part is implemented in X10, and users are not supposed to edit it by themselves.
+This part is implemented in C++ using MPI, and users are not supposed to edit it by themselves.
 If a system administrator provides a binary executable, users do not even have to compile it.

 **Search engine** is a part which determines the policy on how parameter-space is explored.
 More specifically, it generates a series of commands to be executed in parallel, send them to **scheduler**.
 It also receives the results from the scheduler when these tasks are done.
 Based on the received results, **search engine** can generate other sets of tasks repeatedly as many as you want.